Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Fully developed turbulence

 \section{Fully developed turbulence}

 The first test case is turbulent channel flow at $Re_{\tau}=550$ in a relatively modest domain of $2\pi\delta \times 2\delta \times \pi \delta$.
 Here, $\delta$ is the half-height of the channel and $Re_\tau$ is the friction Reynolds number.
 The resolutions follow standard practice for high-order simulations of wall turbulence: $\Delta x^+ \approx 12$, $\Delta z^+ \approx 5$, and $\Delta y^+$ similar to, e.g.~,~\cite{delalamo}.
 In particular, for SSDC and Neko, the first off-wall node is located at $y^+ \approx 0.45$.
 Table \ref{tab:channel} summarizes the different successful simulations and their corresponding simulation parameters.
-The maximum difference of the first- and second-order moments for the streamwise velocity, $u$, in inner units are compared with that of FP64 run using the respective code as well as with the DNS of Lee and Moser (LM) \cite{Lee_Moser_2015}.
-These error measures are denoted using the expression shown in Equation~(\ref{eq:error_channel}), where $q$ can be $u$ or $u'u'$, and $\rm ``ref"$ is replaced either with ``FP64" if the FP64 run (from the corresponding CFD code) is used, or is replaced with ``LM" if the data from LM~\cite{Lee_Moser_2015} is used instead.
+The maximum difference of the first- and second-order moments for the streamwise velocity, $u$, in inner units is compared with that of the FP64 simulation using the respective code as well as with the DNS of Lee and Moser (LM) \cite{Lee_Moser_2015}.
+These error measures are denoted using the expression shown in Equation~(\ref{eq:error_channel}), where $q$ can be $u$ or $u'u'$, and $\rm ``ref"$ is replaced either with ``FP64" if the FP64 simulation (from the corresponding CFD code) is used, or is replaced with ``LM" if the data from LM~\cite{Lee_Moser_2015} is used instead.

 As shown in Table \ref{tab:channel}, the observations from the two sets of error measures are quite similar, hinting at the confidence in the simulations that were performed.
-As a side note, the slightly higher errors observed for Full FP32 in Neko compared to the cases following right after it in Table~\ref{tab:channel} could be due to the extra errors introduced when writing out the statistics in single precision using the csv format (Full FP32 was the only case where the file was written out using single precision).
+As a side note, the slightly higher errors observed for Full FP32 in Neko compared to the cases following right after it in Table~\ref{tab:channel} could be due to the extra errors introduced when writing out the statistics in single precision ASCII in CSV format (the Full FP32 simulation was the only case where the CSV file was written out using single precision).